rems-project/lem/README.md

 Lem is under active development and has been used in several applications, some of which can be found in the `examples` directory.
-It is made available under the BSD 3-clause license, with the exception of a few files derived from the OCaml, which are under the GNU Library GPL.
+It is made available under the BSD 3-clause license, with the exception of a few files derived from OCaml, which are under the GNU Library GPL.

 Lem depends on [OCaml](http://caml.inria.fr/).
 Lem is tested against OCaml